 You will find an up-to-date list of required trainings to maintain certification as well as definitions of Inactive and Expired statuses on the Appian Recertification Guidelines page.

 Appian certification exams test a comprehensive set of skills required to perform as an Appian Developer at each level of certification.
 The exam questions are a mixture of multiple choice, matching, step-organizing, and other common question types.
 Our certification exams are proctored by a neutral third party.
 You must verify your identity with the proctor before you are allowed to take the exam.
 Please be prepared to bring a valid Government issued ID and complete security questions before your exam begins.

 What are the requirements to earning a certification?

 The Appian Certified Developer path is tiered, to provide recognition along a Developer’s career journey.
 Each exam addresses specific topics, relevant to the level of the certification, with no overlapping content.
 Therefore you must progress through each level of certification, earning the lower level before being granted the next level.

 There are no training or experience requirements to take any certification exam, and you may attempt any exam at any time.
 However, you will not be granted the appropriate certification until you have completed the preceding one.

 Requirements for each certification outlined below:

 What are the requirements to renew my certifications?

 Appian Certified Developers are expected to be current on Appian technology to maintain their certifications.
 This protects the value of the certification in the market.
-Certifications will expire in 18 months from day granted, unless renewed by one of the methods outlined below.

 Do I need to complete the certification renewal process by a certain date/time?